-How to Calm a Fussy Baby in 4 Easy Steps
+How to Calm a Fussy Baby in four steps

 Using all four of these tips at the same time will usually give the best results.
 Even with a typical baby, and not a fussy one, the combination of swaddling, white noise, light rocking, and a pacifier with quickly send them off to dream land.